BookOps-CAT/bookops-worldcat/docs/search.md

 ### Search Brief Bibs
 The `brief_bibs_search` method allows users to query WorldCat using WorldCat's [bibliographic record indexes](https://help.oclc.org/Librarian_Toolbox/Searching_WorldCat_Indexes/Bibliographic_records/Bibliographic_record_indexes).

-The Metadata API has a number of limiters that one can use to restrict query results.
+The Metadata API many limiters that one can use to restrict query results.
 A full list of available parameters for the `brief_bibs_search` method is available in the [API Documentation](bookops_worldcat.metadata_api/#bookops_worldcatmetadata_apimetadatasessionbrief_bibs_search).
 Additional search examples are also available in the [Advanced Search Functionality](#advanced-search-functionality) section of this page.

 Basic usage:
 ```python title="brief_bibs_search Request"